 These bits are used to select the A/D converter reference voltage.
-Care must be taken if the SAVRS1~SAVRS0 bits are set to "01" to select the internal A/D converter power as the reference voltage source.
-When the internal A/D converter power is selected as the reference voltage, the VREF pin cannot be configured as the reference voltage input by properly configuring the corresponding pin-shared function control bits.
+Care must be taken if the SAVRS1~SAVRS0 bits are set to "01~11" to select the internal A/D converter power or Temperature Sensor reference voltage as the reference voltage source.
+When the internal A/D converter power or Temperature Sensor reference voltage is selected as the reference voltage, the VREF pin cannot be configured as the reference voltage input by properly configuring the corresponding pin-shared function control bits.
 Otherwise, the external input voltage on VREF pin will be connected to the internal A/D converter power.